j4mes12/SDPA_Coursework/Part1/Part1.md

 This method displays the winning message when the game is over.
 Since, in this case, the computer has won, we want to output a different string.

+#### gen_exe_computer_move

+This method generates a computer move based on the type of computer that is being used and then executes the generated move using the change_direction method.

 #### generate_random_move

 This method generates a random move for the random computer players.
 This uses the sample function from the random package to select one move from 'l', 'r', 'u' or 'd' as its random choice.